aau-claaudia/hpc/docs/ucloud/expanded-application-guide.md

 There is a [resource estimator available for Transcriber and Dictaphone users](/docs/transcription-estimator/).

+!!! info "Licenses for COMSOL and ANSYS not available to students"

+    * Students are currently not approved for the multi-processor licenses that are offered on the UCloud platform.

+!!! info "MATLAB is available to students by disabling the HPC license"

+    * Your Mathworks license can be attained by following [the guide in UCloud's documentation](https://docs.cloud.sdu.dk/Apps/matlab.html).

 All resources are allocated from the **new datacenter**, which is now the sole UCloud provider.

 ---